It's Tuesday 01/18/22 & your Q or A is Welcome.

 4. Now add your biscuit of steel wool.

 I used wooden sticks placed across the top of the beaker and suspended the parts in the solution using steel or iron "machinists wire or some such.
 DON'T use painted coat hangers or any wire with grease on it!
-You can usually get this stuff from a machine shop or from Brownells [linked by editor to Brownells website].
+You can usually get this stuff from a machine shop or from Brownells [affil. link by editor].

 The parts should be totally immersed in the solution, being careful that anywhere the wire touches the part won't show on the finished part (usually easy to do ñ like in the firing pin hole of a bolt).
 The part(s) to be Parkerized should be totally "de-greased" and sand or bead blasted prior to finishing (depending on the texture you desire on the finished part).
 Once you have bead blasted the part, you should handle the part with gloves (never greasy hands) and store them wrapped in clean paper towels awaiting the Parker Bath.
 Any grease on the parts or wire will cause what can only be politely called a variation in color (the parts come out streaked and spotted like a "paint horse").